• Skip to primary navigation

 Area Leader

-Dr. Lomax has been extensively involved in urban mobility research for more than 30 years.
-He developed and applied a methodology to assess areawide traffic congestion levels and congestion costs.
-The Urban Mobility Report examines trends in urban area mobility in 101 cities throughout the U.S. A related pooled-fund research project has developed several performance measures and analytical techniques to describe mobility to a wide range of audiences including transportation professionals, public policy decision-makers, the media and the general public.
+Dr. Schrank has been involved in urban mobility research for over 35 years.
+He has co-authored the Urban Mobility Report utilizing performance measures to assess area-wide traffic congestion levels and costs for all urban areas in the United States.
+The information in these reports has been used to describe patterns and trends in mobility to a wide range of audiences, including transportation professionals, public policy decision makers, the media, and the general public.

 Key Researchers